Mazlan has a passion for health and fitness. He enjoys yoga, cycling, home workouts, and healthy food.

-- Tuberculosis: The antibacterial and antiviral properties are known to destroy the mycobacterium tuberculosis.
+- Tuberculosis: The antibacterial and antiviral properties are known to destroy Mycobacterium tuberculosis.

-Below are several works of research that confirm and document these benefits.
+Below are several works of research that confirm and document the benefits of camel milk:

-- Safe for Children: Gulf News reported that studies done by Pediatric Allergy-Immunology Clinics of the Hamad Medical Corporation showed children that are allergic to cow's milk can safely take camel's milk.
+- Children With Lactose Intolerance: Gulf News reported that studies by Pediatric Allergy-Immunology Clinics of the Hamad Medical Corporation showed children who are allergic to cow's milk can safely take camel's milk.

-- Effect on Cancer Cell Growth: Studies done by King Saud University, Saudi Arabia, and University of Alberta, Canada all showed successful applications of camel milk for cancer treatment.
+- Camel Milk for Cancer Cure: Studies at both King Saud University, Saudi Arabia, and the University of Alberta, Canada showed successful applications of camel milk for cancer treatment

-- Hepatitis C Virus (HCV): Studies show positive results in impeding the growth of HCV.
-This study was subsidized by an Egyptian-Spanish joint fund and published in Virology Journal (September 2012 issue).
+- Hepatitis C Virus (HCV) and Hepatitis E Virus: Studies show positive results with camel milk in impeding the growth of HCV and Hepatitis E Virus.
+These studies were published in Virology Journal (September 2012 issue).

-- Is Pasteurized Camel Milk Effective?: The Bedouins believed that only fresh camel milk is effective in healing ailments.
-However, studies by Dr. Millie Hinkle showed positive results for similar ailments when using the pasteurized version.
+- Is Pasteurized Camel Milk Effective?
+The Bedouins believed that only fresh camel milk is effective in healing ailments.
+However, studies by Dr. Millie Hinkle showed positive results for similar ailments when using pasteurized camel milk.